erroronline1/caro/readme.md

     * handle hidden attribute?
 * responsive masonry as application setting option, alter code by inserting empty articles to limit asymmetric height (aria hidden to ensure accessibility and order of elements)
     * split longterm-planning widget
-* review window.scrollTo(0, document.body.scrollHeight) for eligible api methods
 * vendor text recommendation, import values gone after error?
-    * selection abort error "could not find modal"
-    * hide edit buttons on modal!
+    * hide edit buttons on modal! reproduce on iis
-* keyboard input jumping to select modal options
-* highlighting required inputs on modals (see assemble.prepareform()) e.g. login
-* review single simple record export
-* review 'deliver by' order data not showing up

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.